j13z/stateless-ajax-rpc-example/README.md

 - A **Node.js web server** serves API requests.
 Contacts an **RCP server / worker** via **RabbitMQ** (AMQP), which generates files that should be served to the client (e.g. create a PDF or process an image or audio).

 - The **browser client** makes requests using a custom jQuery AJAX transport.
-It does not know the content type of the response in advance: It's either binary data on success, or JSON if there is an error.
+It does not know the content type of the response in advance: It's either binary data on success, or JSON if there is an error. jQuery can’t handle binary (`Blob`) responses out of the box.

 - The server system **does not keep any state**.
 After processing the request, it sends a response and forgets about the request.
 Instead of responding with file links, it **sends binary data directly to the browser client** (or JSON in case of an error).